MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-teams-leave-app.md

 If the app doesn't automatically sign you in, select the **Settings** tab to sign in.

 > [!NOTE]
-> If you don’t see a sign-in dialog box, check your browser settings to allow pop-ups.
+> If you don’t see a sign in dialog box, check your browser settings to allow pop-ups.

 If you have access to more than one instance of Human Resources, you can select which environment you want to connect to in the **Settings** tab.